zerynth/docs/docs/reference/libs/nxp/fxos8700cq/docs/fxos8700cq.md

 # FXOS8700CQ Module

 This module contains the driver for NXP FXOS8700CQ accelerometer and magnetometer.
 The FXOS8700CQ provides direct I2C communication and the accelerometer can be set on 3 different full-scale range and 8 different over sample rate values  ([datasheet](http://www.nxp.com/assets/documents/data/en/data-sheets/FXOS8700CQ.pdf)).

----
-#### `#!py3 FXOS8700CQ()`

-!!!abstract "`#!py3 FXOS8700CQ(i2cdrv, addr=0x1E, clk=400000)`"
+**`class FXOS8700CQ(i2cdrv,addr=0x1E,clk=400000)`**

 Creates an intance of a new FXOS8700CQ.